-- 6.1.
-This standard establishes a protocol for spot repairing existing finishes. - 6.2.
-This standard is intended to establish a consensus document for the painting industry's practices.
+- 6.1 This Standard establishes a protocol for spot repairing existing finishes. - 6.2 This Standard clarifies areas of responsibility.
+Improved communication reduces misunderstandings. - 6.3 This Standard is a nationally recognized consensus document for the painting and coating industry's work practices.

-7. Notes
+7. Disclaimer of Liability

-7.1.
-PCA does not warrant or assume any legal liability or responsibility for the accuracy, completeness or usefulness of any of the information contained herein.
+7.1 PCA does not warrant or assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any of the information contained herein.